Skip to content

 • First ORPHANED integrity-job run returning non-zero → P3 ticket; root-cause the schema/application violation

-• First workspace-scoped table landing a migration without deleted_at → post-alpha lint activation
+• First domain-scoped table landing a migration without deleted_at → post-alpha lint activation

 Alternatives considered